csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 ## Trello

-Personally, I really like a physical Kanban board—using magnets and different coloured index cards—but given that I work with distributed teams, and I work from various locations, a physical board just doesn’t work.
-We had physical boards at [Sky](http://en.wikipedia.org/wiki/BSkyB), and they were great—10′ long, and perfect for standing around and discussing during stand-ups.
+Personally, I really like a physical Kanban board — using magnets and different coloured index cards — but given that I work with distributed teams, and I work from various locations, a physical board just doesn’t work.
+We had physical boards at [Sky](http://en.wikipedia.org/wiki/BSkyB), and they were great — 10′ long, and perfect for standing around and discussing during stand-ups.

 Because I can’t have a physical board, I use